canonical/rockcraft/docs/how-to/use-flask-extension.rst

     license: Apache-2.0

     extensions:
-      - flask

-    flask/install-app:
-      prime:
-        - -flask/app/.git
-        - -flask/app/.venv
-        - -flask/app/.yarn
-        - -flask/app/node_modules
+      - flask-framework

 Managing project files with the flask extension
 -----------------------------------------------

-The prime declaration must be included in the specially-named ``flask/install-app`` section to instruct the flask extension on which files to include or exclude from the project directory in the ROCK image.
+By default the flask extension only includes the ``app.py``, ``static/``, ``app/``, and ``templates/`` in the flask project.
+But you can overwrite this behaviour with a prime declaration in the specially-named ``flask/install-app`` part to instruct the flask extension on which files to include or exclude from the project directory in the ROCK image.

 The extension places the files from the project folder in the ``/flask/app`` directory in the final image - therefore, all inclusions and exclusions must be prefixed with ``flask/app``.